smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 #### Blocks Range

-Upon initial fetch/restart, we ask for `LogBlocksLookback` blocks.
+Upon initial fetch/restart, we ask for `LogBlocksLookback` blocks, i.e. range of `[latestBlock-LogBlocksLookback, latestBlock]`.

-Afterwards, each upkeep has a `lastPollBlock` assiciated with it so we can continue next fetch from the same point.
+After initialization, each upkeep has a `lastPollBlock` assiciated with it so we can continue next fetch from the same point with some buffer to catch reorgs: `[u.lastPollBlock-LookbackBuffer, latestBlock]`
-The actual range that is passed to log poller will be extended with `LookbackBuffer` to catch reorgs.

 #### Rate Limiting